 In the 200 years following its inauguration, the museum experienced several ups and downs, including two artwork plunders, one by the French in 1799, and another by the German troops during WW2.

 In 1957, the museum reopened after major restoration and modernization work.
 Along with exhibition spaces, the museum building includes a 180-seat auditorium, a restoration workshop, a cafe, and a bookshop.

 Royal Palace of Capodimonte, Naples; main facade, park, and Banquet Hall; photos by Alessio Cuccaro and Giuseppe Salviati, courtesy of Museo di Capodimonte

 The Museum of Capodimonte holds collections of paintings, drawings and prints, photographs, porcelains, arms and armors, works of decorative arts, and tapestries.
-Sculptures on view includes pieces from the Renaissance to the early 19th century, including some works by Antonio Canova; while most of the antique sculptures of the former Bourbon Royal collection are now of view at the National Archaeological Museum in Naples.
+Sculptures on view include pieces from the Renaissance to the early 19th century, including some works by Antonio Canova; while most of the antique sculptures of the former Bourbon Royal collection are now on view at the National Archaeological Museum in Naples.
 Furthermore, the Palace of Capodimonte, its decorations, and its park are artworks in themselves, and an integral part of the visit to the museum.